Saying Goodbye to Gia: The Hardest Day of My Life

 The Guilt of Moving On

 A few months later, I got a puppy.
-At first, I felt so guilty—like I was betraying Gia by loving another dog.
+At first, I felt so guilty.
+I felt like I was betraying Gia by loving another dog.
 I worried that I was moving on too fast, that I was trying to fill a void that couldn’t be filled.

-But over time, I realized something important: getting a new dog didn’t mean I loved Gia any less.
-It didn’t mean I had forgotten about her.
-It just meant that I had more love to give.
+But over time, I realized something important.
+Getting a new dog didn’t mean I loved Gia any less.
+It didn’t mean I had forgotten her.
+It just meant I still had love to give.

 Gia taught me how to love unconditionally, how to be patient, how to care for something with my whole heart.
-And because of her, I was able to open my heart to another dog, knowing that while she would never replace Gia, she could bring new joy into my life.
+And because of her, I was able to open my heart again.
+The new puppy didn’t replace Gia, but she brought new joy into my life.

 What Gia Taught Me

-Losing Gia was one of the hardest things I’ve ever been through, but it also taught me so much about love and loss.
+Losing Gia was one of the hardest things I’ve ever experienced, but it also taught me so much about love and loss.

-Saying goodbye is never easy.
-Even when you think you’re prepared, you never really are.
+1) Saying goodbye is never easy.
+Even when you think you’re prepared, you never truly are.

-The love never leaves.
-Just because they’re gone doesn’t mean their love disappears.
+the love never leaves.
+Just because they’re gone doesn’t mean the love disappears.
 Gia will always be with me.

-It’s okay to move on.
+2) It’s okay to move forward.
 Grief and new love can exist at the same time.
-Loving another dog doesn’t erase the one you lost—it just means your heart is big enough for both.
+Loving another dog doesn’t erase the one you lost.
+It means your heart is big enough to hold both.

-I still miss her every single day.
+3) I still miss her every single day.
 Some days, it still hurts just as much as it did that morning in the car.
-But when I think about her now, I try to focus on the good—the 15 amazing years we had together, the unconditional love she gave me, and the fact that, in the end, she knew she was loved.
+But now, when I think about her, I try to focus on the good.
+The 15 amazing years we had together.
+The unconditional love she gave me.
+And the peace of knowing that in the end, she knew she was loved.

-I was there for her when she needed me most, just like she had been there for me all those years.
-And I think that’s what really matters.
+I was there for her when she needed me most, just like she had always been there for me.
+And that’s what truly matters.